 If you would benefit from further support in preparing your flexible working request and helping you to feel more resourceful through the process, contact us for cost-effective coaching support such as our Confidence Booster one-off session for £75.00.

 Join our Career-Mums community on Facebook for regular support and inspiration as a working parent or carer.

-And don’t miss out on our Career-Mums Weekly Boost – direct to your inbox every Thursday.
+And don’t miss out on our Career-Mums Boost – direct to your inbox every fortnight.